-When Advanced mode is enabled, "Cable error" will be replaced by "Errors/Total packets".
+When Advanced mode is enabled, "Cable error" in the list will be replaced by "Errors/Total packets".

 7.4.3 Health View

 Health view provides the input status of the video and cabinet temperature, humidity, cable error, voltage, power supply, fan, etc. It also provides monitoring reports for users.